drioemgaoin/MVCGetStarted/Readme.md

     }
 }
 ```
-- Replace the action invoker for each concerned controller
+- Replace, in the controller factory, the action invoker for each concerned controller
 ```C#
 mvcController.ActionInvoker = new MyControllerActionInvoker();
 ```